carpentriesoffline/offlinedatasci/paper.md

 and 2) package repositories must follow specific file structures with appropriate metadata.
 To address this issue, we leverage software packages designed to create partial mirrors of the CRAN and PyPI package repositories.
-We use miniCRAN (de Vries, 2023) for mirroring CRAN and pypi-mirror for mirroring PyPI.
+We use miniCRAN [@vries2022minicran] for mirroring CRAN and pypi-mirror for mirroring PyPI.
 These packages automate the download of packages including their full dependence trees and set up the local repository file structures.
 These local mirrors can then be used by